 The reliability is deeply rooted in the flavour of the drink, and in the warm familiarity of the brand name — and that’s exactly why people buy these kinds of shares.

 As blue chip shares are the biggest and most dominant companies in the market, they are a good investment due to their continuing record of ongoing success.
 And with cash and profits available to save them from any possible threat, blue chip stocks are the safety net investors look for to improve their long-term portfolios and to pick up profits.

 Blue chips could potentially be considered as guarded investments because of their continuous cash flow, and the billions of dollars that back up their already established businesses.
 This, amongst other reasons, is why blue chips are some of the most popular to investors.

 It’s important for you to know that regardless of their place in the market, you can never assume that any investment, no matter how stable, is ‘safe’.
-Always seek independent financial advice whom can assist you on making the right decision.
+Always seek independent financial advice to assist you in making the right decision.

 Investing in blue chip stocks can be a way to enter the markets.
 These companies are usually the most insulated from volatile markets and major economic shifts.
 However, they are not completely exempt to the risks that are associated with investing.
 So you should approach blue chips with the same level of caution and research that you would with any investment.